MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 ### <a name=mac></a>MAC address spoofing

 Finally, if the container host is virtualized, MAC spoofing must be enable.
 This allows each container to receive an IP Address.
-To enable MAC address spoofing, run the following command on the Hyper-V host.
-The VMName property will be the name of the container host.
+To enable MAC address spoofing run the following command on the Hyper-V host:

 ```none
 Get-VMNetworkAdapter -VMName <VM Name> | Set-VMNetworkAdapter -MacAddressSpoofing On